isgasho/xs/README.md

 Finally, within the hkexpasswd/ directory is a password-setting utility.
 HKExSh uses its own passwd file distinct from the system /etc/passwd to authenticate clients, using standard bcrypt+salt storage.

-***

-**NOTE: Due to the experimental nature of the HerraduraKEx and Kyber IND-CCA-2 algorithms, and the novelty of the overall codebase, this package SHOULD BE CONSIDERED EXTREMELY EXPERIMENTAL and USED WITH CAUTION.
-It DEFINITELY SHOULD NOT be used for any sensitive applications.
-USE AT YOUR OWN RISK.
-NO WARRANTY OR CLAIM OF FITNESS FOR PURPOSE IS EXPRESSED OR IMPLIED.**

-***

 HERRADURA KEX